aloiscochard/forestree/README.md

 ** WARNING THIS PROJECT IS EXPERIMENTAL USE IT AT YOUR OWN RISK **

+## SUNRA Architecture

+- compiler
-## SUNRA - Kernel for JIT interpreter
+- interpreter
+- virtual machine
+- just in time compiler
+- just in time interpreter using partial online evaluation